 It was so tiring and dangerous but I survived the pinnacle of our adventure.
 And I was feeling great!

-It would be easy to go up and down from the summit if there are harness or rope to support the trekker.
-But having an amazing natural attractions, I’m sure, the local tourism will refrain from using any equipment that will ruin its marvelous allure.
+It would be easy to go up and down from the summit if there are harnesses or ropes to support the trekker.
+But having amazing natural attractions, I’m sure, local tourism will refrain from using any equipment that will ruin its marvelous allure.
 And I salute them for that.

 Certainly, Dupag Rock Formation is an ideal place to experience nature’s grandeur.
 If given a chance to go back, surely I will!

 - P25 – environmental fee